There is one golden rule: after every ride, always clean the whole Jet ski before packing it away.

 - Hose the ski down from front to the rear, inside and outside.
 Ensure that water does not enter the fuel breather, air intake or coils, and electrical areas.
 No need to do this with a pressure washer as you may damage electrical components.

-- Don’t forget to clean your tubs and seats, esp. underneath and the clips, to wash out salt and sand.
+- Don’t forget to clean your tubs and seats, especially underneath to wash out salt and sand.

 - For any remaining water in the hull, if the jet ski is going to be siting for a while it is advised to remove the left over water with a sponge.